pyenchant/pyenchant/README.txt

-pyenchant:  Python bindings for the Enchant spellchecker
+pyenchant:  Python bindings for the Enchant spell checker
 ========================================================

-This package provides a set of Python language bindings for the Enchant spellchecking library.
+This package provides a set of Python language bindings for the Enchant spell checking library.
 For more information, visit the project website:

     http://packages.python.org/pyenchant/